noahehall/multicloud/providers/aws/services/database/rds.md

 ## best practices

-- read replicas vs multi-az
+- read replicas vs multi-az vs scaling
   - read replicas: for scalability
     - provide both performance & availability benefits
     - you still need to implement a cache for appropriate requests
+    - can be more cost effective than scaling out/up db instances
   - multi-az: for high availability
     - doesnt scale reads, since the standby cant be accessed directly
+  - horizontal scaling
+  - vertical scaling

 ### anti patterns